 Uses of Phenyl – C6H5

 - Used today in combination with other phenolics in various institutional and domestic disinfectant formulations.

 - Used to destroy odour and promote sanitation.

 - Used in public places like schools, hotels, stores and offices as a disinfectant.

 - Possesses pharmacological properties and is used as antioxidant, analgesics, choleretic, etc.

 What are phenyl groups made up of?

-A cyclic group of atoms with formula C6H5 is a phenyl group or phenyl ring.
+A cyclic group of atoms with the formula C6H5 is a phenyl group or phenyl ring.
 Phenyl groups are closely related to benzene and can be described as a benzene ring, minus a hydrogen, which can be substituted as a functional group by any other element or compound.
 Phenyl groups have six carbon atoms in a hexagonal planar structure, of which five are bonded to hydrogen atoms.

-Comment on the occurrence of phenyl groups in organic chemistry
+Comment on the occurrence of phenyl groups in organic chemistry.

 Phenyl groups are present in many natural as well as synthetic organic compounds.
 Amino acid phenylalanine is the most popular among natural products, and it contains a group of phenyls.
 A big petrochemical industry product is the “BTX” consisting of benzene, toluene, and xylene, which are all building blocks for phenyl compounds.